 Just because your event will be virtual doesn’t mean that it can be spun up in just a couple of weeks, though.
 When holding a virtual event, count on spending a couple of months on planning, preparation, support and onboarding.
 Develop an event playbook with tips and tricks on the options to fulfill certain requirements — for instance, what space in your virtual world can easily accommodate more than 100 people — and capture it for reuse at future events.

 Also, establish a support staff to deal with potential technical issues, and assign a small team of virtual greeters to welcome attendees and help them adapt to virtual as they arrive.

 2. Focus on the user experience.
-Personalize the environment for your audience and provide thematic experiences that are rich and rewarding.
-Virtual worlds give designers the chance to design a customized space.
+Personalise the environment for your audience and provide thematic experiences that are rich and rewarding.
+Virtual worlds give designers the chance to design a customised space.
 Even though just about anything can be designed into a virtual world, ease of use must be a primary goal.
 There must also be a focus on maintaining stability and safety.

 4. Hire people with the right skills.
 Whether you’re holding an event or exploring workplace opportunities, find professionals with experience in building and maintaining immersive experiences.
 Creating exciting and compelling virtual worlds requires the talents of 3D artists, UX designers and game engine developers who have experience in areas such as the Unity game development platform.

-When creating virtual worlds, it is important to work with a device- and platform-agnostic provider, like DXC, that can deliver services across all platforms in the metaverse.
+When creating virtual worlds, it is important to work with a device- and platform-agnostic provider that can deliver services across all platforms in the metaverse.
 An enterprise metaverse strategy can be integrated with workplace initiatives if your provider has the essential skills for building virtual worlds and the 3D assets in them.